igorskyflyer/astro-easynav-button/README.md

 <br>

-## 🤹🏼 API

-Import it into your Astro project:
+Then import it into your Astro project:

 <br>